Molina-Daniel/btc-qr-payment/README.md

 - **WebSocket Subscriptions**: Replace the current HTTP polling (`setInterval`) for payment checking with a real-time WebSocket subscription to a service like Mempool.space.
 This would provide instant updates and be more efficient than repeated polling.
 - **Global State Management**: As the application grows, consider integrating a dedicated state management library (e.g., Zustand, Redux Toolkit) for more predictable and maintainable state logic.
 - **Error Monitoring**: Integrate an error monitoring service like Sentry or LogRocket to proactively track, diagnose, and resolve issues in production.

-### Testing

-- **End-to-End (E2E) Tests**: Add a suite of E2E tests using a framework like Cypress or Playwright.
-This would allow for automated testing of complete user workflows, from generating a wallet to confirming a payment.

 ### Features